Children's Place Montessori

 daily schedule includes more outdoor activities than the academic year.

-Labor Day holiday.
+the Labor Day holiday.

 INCLEMENT WEATHER CLOSINGS